soveran/stal/README.md

 `ZINTERSTORE` and `ZUNIONSTORE` respectively in order to perform the underlying operations, and it takes care of generating and deleting any temporary keys.
-Furthermore, the temporary keys are note replicated to the slaves and are not appended to AOF.
+Furthermore, the temporary keys are not replicated to the slaves and are not appended to AOF.

 All the nested commands in the s-expression will have a temporary key passed as the first argument.
 That means only commands that can